Ekphrastic Mama

 Embrace the Adventure…

 with a purple backpack, and clapping!
-I got off the train today in Angers (France) in a hurry– the train was late leaving and then somehow the time went by too quickly and caught me in the bathroom when the stop came… I rushed to grab my gear, then find my way to the hotel.
-I was a bit weighed down with a full size Thule backpack, the kind you might pack to hike the Grand Randonnée.
-I also carried a rather heavy REI messenger bag with my computer, books and purse inside.
-I’m headed to a conference put on by the English Library here.
+I got off the train today in Angers (France) in a hurry– the train was late leaving Paris and then somehow the time went by too quickly and was caught in the bathroom when the stop came… I rushed to grab my gear, then find my way to the hotel, a bit weighed down with a full size Thule backpack, the kind you might use to hike the Grand Randonnée.
+I also carried a rather heavy REI messenger bag with my computer, books and purse inside–headed to a conference put on by the English Library in Angers.
 Of course, I went the wrong way.
-I could’ve taken a taxi but I thought I should be able to make it less than a mile to the hotel, choosing the shady sides of streets.
-About halfway there, each step a bit beleaguered by the…
+I could’ve taken a taxi but I thought I could walk less than a mile to the hotel, choosing the shady sides of streets.
+About halfway there, each step a bit beleaguered by the weight of the pack, I saw…

 Coming of Age